 As already mentioned, the .exe file is not essential to the Windows system and may have been affected by ill-intended software.
 Because of its location – a subfolder of “C:\Program Files” – the file can be dangerous.
 Furthermore, research indicates that malware such as a Trojan horse can camouflage itself as msert.exe, especially if it is located in C:\Windows or C:\Windows\System32 folder.
 Thus, to be completely sure that the system is not infected, a full system scan is highly recommended.

 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove Msert.exe from Windows.

-- Guide 2: Get rid of Msert.exe from Mac OS X.
+- Guide 2: Get rid of Msert.exe on Mac OS X.

-- Guide 3: Remove Msert.exe from Google Chrome.
+- Guide 3: Remove Msert.exe in Google Chrome.